The Ultimate Guide to Occitanie Beer Culture and Local Craft Breweries

 Local Ingredients Shaping Occitanie Beers

-When I first started exploring the craft beer scene here in Occitanie, I was struck by how much the local landscape influences what’s in my glass.
-It’s not just about the hops and barley; it’s about the water, the yeast, and even the fruits and herbs that grow in this sunny region.
+When I first started to explore the craft beer vibe here in Occitanie, I noticed pretty fast how the local scenery really colors what ends up in my glass.
+I mean, it’s not only about the hops and the barley, it’s also the water, the yeast, and even the fruits or herbs that grow in this bright sunny corner.
+Somehow everything feels connected, like if the landscape is brewing along with me, even if I’m just pouring.
 Many brewers are really committed to using what’s around them, which makes sense, right?
 Why import when you have fantastic local stuff?

 I’ve noticed a few key ingredients popping up frequently: